2called-chaos/obs_muteable-scenes/README.md

 # OBS - muteable scenes

 This is a little Javascript that allows you to have all audio devices muted automatically by having a specially named source in your scene.

-This script requires you to have the OBS plugin [obs-websocket](https://github.com/Palakis/obs-websocket/releases) with at least version 4.6 to be installed.
+**Note: This script requires you to have the OBS plugin [obs-websocket](https://github.com/Palakis/obs-websocket/releases) (with at least version 4.6) installed**

 ### Installation